Zinka Milanov: Biography

 Born in Zagreb, Croatia as Zinka Kunc (/sh/), she studied with the Wagnerian soprano Milka Ternina and her assistant Marija Kostrenčić.
-She also studied in Milan with Carpi and in Berlin with Stückgolt.
+She also studied in Milan with Fernando Carpi and in Berlin with Jacques Stückgold.
 On October 29, 1927, she made her operatic debut as Leonora in Giuseppe Verdi's Il Trovatore in Ljubljana, Slovenia, at age 21.
 Her debut in her native Croatia, at the National Theatre in Zagreb, took place five weeks later as Marguerite in Charles Gounod's Faust.

 After an early debut in Dresden (November 5, 1928, also as Leonora), her teacher, Ternina, was not pleased and much work commenced to perfect her technique.
 She performed in Zagreb and Ljubljana almost exclusively for the next six years.
 Later she became a member of the New German Theatre in Prague, where all performances were sung in German.
 She was discovered there by Bruno Walter, who recommended her to Arturo Toscanini for a performance of Verdi's Requiem in Salzburg.

 In 1937, the soprano made her debut at the Metropolitan Opera, once again as Leonora.
 At that time she adopted the name Milanov, the stage name of her second husband, an actor.
 According to Milanov herself, "Kunc" wasn't "glamorous" enough for the Metropolitan Opera.
 The 2004 Opera News article "Zinka Takes Off" stated that the name change was deemed necessary since the gentlemen at the Met feared the "implications inherent in what they predicted would be the standard American mispronunciation — but they were never forthright with her about it".
 On November 8, 1937, Erich Simon, who was in charge of engaging Milanov, cabled Edward Ziegler, the assistant manager of the Met, "Mme Zinka KUNZ-MARCOVIC has informed me that she wishes to perform under her husband's stage name, MILANOV."